Semidey01/ITWS2110-semidp/lab3/README.md

 ## Project Description:

 A dynamic web application that displays real-time weather information and country data for Troy, NY, with support for geolocation-based weather updates.
-This project demonstrates the integration of multiple REST APIs to create an interactive, data-driven web experience with visual feedback through dynamic color-changing temperature displays.
+This project demonstrates the integration of multiple REST APIs using AJAX techniques to create an interactive, data-driven web experience with visual feedback through dynamic color-changing temperature displays.
+The application uses asynchronous JavaScript to fetch and display data without requiring page refreshes.

 ## Features: